nhantrichuyenanh/Google-Tasks/README.md

 # Google Tasks Sidebar

 Features
-- Open Google Tasks in the Sidebar via Address button or Shortcut
+- Open Google Tasks in the Sidebar via Address Bar Button or Shortcut
-- Switchable Content: Choose between Google Tasks and Google Calendar (Tasks view) in the sidebar.
+- Switchable Content: Choose between Google Tasks and Google Calendar (Tasks View) in the Sidebar.
-- Show/hide Address Bar Button
+- Show/hide Address Bar Button in the options menu